B1sounours/Lockstep-Framework/README.md

 Lockstep Framework
 ------------------------
 The Lockstep Framework (LSF) is a framework designed for games that especially need lockstep simulations.
 It includes a deterministic 2D physics engine, pathfinding, behavior system, and more.
-LSF includes Unity integration but can be abstracted away.
+LSF is integrated with Unity but can be abstracted away.

 Note: Under development by [John Pan](https://github.com/SnpM).